RVI Technical Analysis & Relative Vigor Index Signals

 The basic principle behind it is simple -

-This makes the index a responsive oscillator technical indicator that has quick turning points which are in phase with the market cycles of trading prices.
+This makes the index a responsive oscillator technical indicator that has quick turning points which are in phase with the market cycles of prices.

 Technical Analysis & How to Generate Signals